Semolina Pilchard, climbing up the

 from "I Am the Walrus" [Lennon/McCartney]

-A confidential Scotland Yard file, which was released at the National Archives to the Guardian under the Freedom of Information Act, shows that Pilcher came under strong pressure from the then home secretary, James Callaghan, after the raid on the Marylebone flat.
+A confidential Scotland Yard file, which was released at the National Archives to the news service, UK's The Guardian, under the Freedom of Information Act, shows that Pilcher came under strong pressure from the then home secretary, James Callaghan, after the raid on the Marylebone flat.

 John Lennon and Yoko Ono leave court after facing drug charges.